The Slide Show/ Neckerchief Slides

 - label (below)

-outside (make it look like a prescription label) Put the new mini M&M's in
+look like a prescription label) Put the new mini M&M's in it, with a

 Leader Survival Pills